Thiago099/dom-builder/README.md

 ## Documentation
 ### method element

-this creates a html element and provides a class with the following methods using the builder design pattern
+This creates an html element and provides a class with the following methods using the builder design pattern

 ```js
 const obj = element("div")
 ```

-append this object to a parent element (can be used with either html elements or this lib elements)
+Append this object to a parent element (can be used with either html elements or this lib elements)

 ```js
 obj.parent(document.body)